-The Palais Garnier is famous for serving as the inspiration for the story of the Phantom of the Opera.
+The Palais Garnier is one of the major landmarks that Paris is known for and served as the inspiration for the story of the Phantom of the Opera.
 Take a guided tour and you’ll visit the boxes on the first level, one of which belonged to Gaston Leroux, author of the book about a masked figure who lurks in the catacombs beneath the Palais Garnier and becomes obsessed with a young soprano.

 The building itself is truly opulent.
 A starkly modern fresco by Chagall is the centerpiece of the grand auditorium and is illuminated by a vast, eight-ton bronze and crystal chandelier with 340 lights.
 Elsewhere, you’ll see tapestries depicting fishing and hunting scenes, dancing bacchantes and animals, as well as shimmering mosaics and busts of famous performers.